quantiota/Whole-in-One-Framework/15-singularity.md

 - **($b_i$)** represents biases (psychological, cultural effects).
 - **($G_{ij}$ )** introduces **divine influence**, ensuring free will within a structured system.

-The accumulated knowledge naturally emerges from the surface under the sigmoid curve, which is already normalized.
-This means knowledge accumulation follows a finite, bounded process, mirroring human decision transitions.

 The concept of knowledge here is highly abstract, and the way we interpret the "surface" under the sigmoid depends on what variable we are using as the independent parameter.